DNelson35/JumpDir/ReadMe.md

 ## Zsh Integration

 The `install.sh` script configures the `jd` function for you.
-After running the script or building from source, the function is automatically added to your `.zshrc` file.
+If building from source, ensure the function is added to your `.zshrc` file as described above.

 ### Function Overview